DA 351 - Advanced Descriptive Methods for Data Analytics

 Software and Platforms

-Assignments will be shared via GitHub Classroom, which provides a collaboration and version control system via Github.
+Assignments will be shared via GitHub Classroom , which provides a collaboration and version control system via Github .
 Typically, Github Classroom assignments will contain datasets, assignment template files and/or starter code.
-In some cases, if a dataset is too large for Github's file size limits, assignments will come with instructions on how to download the data online, or from a Google Drive folder.
-Completed assignments will be turned in for assessment on Canvas, and all grades and student feedback will be issued on Canvas in order to maintain educational privacy.
+In some cases, if a dataset is too large for Github 's file size limits, assignments will come with instructions on how to download the data online, or from a Google Drive folder.
+Completed assignments will be turned in for grading on Canvas , and all grades and student feedback will be issued on Canvas in order to maintain educational privacy.

 Grading and Feedback